iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Module II: Hybrid Quantum ISA

 \subsection{Microarchitecture Designs}

 Our architectural design targets 2D junction-based ion trap systems (Sec.~\ref{subsec: TIQC}), inspired by recent Quantinuum hardware and surface-code-based ion trap schemes proposed in~\cite{loschnauer2024scalable, delaney2024scalable, leblond2023tiscc}.
+We divide the hardware into bare and logical regions, and ensure hybrid ISA can be implemented efficiently across both domains.
 We divide the hardware into bare and logical regions, and ensure instructions in Table~\ref{tab:isa_summary} can be implemented efficiently across both domains.

-\textbf{\texttt{Encode\_Boundary}.} Fig.~\ref{fig: logCNOT}(a) illustrates the implementation of runtime encoding within our architecture.
-The highlighted yellow zones indicate computation zones capable of executing 2Q physical gates or 1Q ion measurements.
-Each 1D trap holds multiple physical qubits; however, for simplicity, we initially place only one data qubit per 1D trap.
-Vertical junction lines are populated with ancilla ions, functioning as syndrome qubits for stabilizer measurement.
-Fig.~\ref{fig: logCNOT}(b).
-It shows an example $Z$ stabilizer measurement implemented via physical ion shuttling, which is structurally identical to one round of QEC execution.
-This validates that the encoding process reuses standard surface-code cycle procedures, thereby minimizing specialized control complexity.
+\textbf{\texttt{\Movename.}} Fig.~\ref{fig: logCNOT}(a) illustrates the implementation of the surface code in our architecture, while Fig.~\ref{fig: logCNOT}(b--c) shows the fine-grained steps involved in logical patch movement.
+The highlighted yellow regions denote computation zones that support either two-qubit physical gates or single-qubit ion measurements.
+Each one-dimensional (1D) trap can host multiple physical qubits; for clarity of exposition, we initially place a single data qubit in each 1D trap.
+Ancilla ions are placed along vertical junctions and serve as syndrome qubits for stabilizer measurements.
+Movement of adjacent logical patches is realized via ion shuttling across trap junctions.

-\textbf{\texttt{LogicMove\_Vertical.}} Adjacent logical patch movement is achieved via ion shuttling across trap junctions.
-Fig.~\ref{fig: logCNOT}(b-d) demonstrates the fine-grained steps needed to move a logical patch.
-At the boundary region, \texttt{Encode\_Boundary} and \texttt{Shrink\_Boundary} instructions are invoked to transition data between unencoded and protected forms.
-These operations restrict deformation to boundary region, which significantly simplifies both architectural design and scheduling.
-As a result, intra-region operations can remain fully independent, avoiding compiler-level entanglement between instruction types.

-\textbf{\texttt{LogicCNOT\_Transversal.}} To implement transversal CNOT gates between two logical patches, we leverage 1D traps that can contain multiple ions.
-As shown in Fig.~\ref{fig:arch_overview}(b-d), logical patches are moved into proximity such that each 1D trap hosts a pair of qubits—one from each patch.
+\textbf{\texttt{\CNOTname\_Transversal.}} To implement transversal CNOT gates between two logical patches, we leverage 1D traps that can contain multiple ions.
+As shown in Fig.~\ref{fig: logCNOT}(d), logical patches are moved into proximity such that each 1D trap hosts a pair of qubits—one from each patch.
 CNOT gates are then applied in parallel across all pairs.
 After execution, the patches are separated by reversing the movement steps.
 This approach ensures FT logical CNOT without requiring teleportation or measurement-based gates.